parox/xjs-web-framework/README.md

 Why?
 =================

-JavaScript is a beautiful language that every day conquest more and more market.
-Since Node.js makes possible run JavaScript server side, some thing changes the Node.js is every day becoming more popular.
+Since Node.js makes possible run JavaScript server side, some thing changes, and the Node.js is every day becoming more popular.
 There are very extensions for node, who makes web development easy, but this framework have the mission of inplements a standard in javascripts web apps, and makes javascript more popular.
 Nowadays there are a lot of web framework that makes the web development easy, like Django, Rails, Zend, etc.